top of page

 Please have your group gather beyond the Entrance Wall, where the Silo and Wristband Booths are located.

-Boots and appropriate Fall weather clothing that can get dirty.
+Boots and appropriate Spring/Fall weather clothing that can get dirty.

 Plastic bag for pumpkins.